omerbsezer/Fast-Kubeflow/README.md

 Why should we use / learn Kubeflow?

-- Kubeflow uses containers to run steps of ML algorithms on PC cluster.
+- Kubeflow uses containers anh Kubernetes to run steps of Machine Learning and Deep Learning algorithms on the computer clusters.
-- Kubeflow supports parallel training (with Tensorflow).
 - Kubeflow provides Machine Learning (ML) data pipeline.
-- It saves pipelines, experiments, and runs (experiment tracking on Kubeflow).
+- It saves pipelines, experiments, runs (experiment tracking on Kubeflow), models (model deployment).
 - It provides easy, repeatable, portable deployments on a diverse infrastructure (for example, experimenting on a laptop, then moving to an on-premises cluster or to the cloud).
 - Kubeflow provides deploying and managing loosely-coupled microservices and scaling based on demand.
-- Kubeflow is free, open source platform that runs on on-premise or any cloud (AWS, Google Cloud, Azure).
+- Kubeflow is free, open source platform that runs on on-premise or any cloud (AWS, Google Cloud, Azure, etc.).
 - It includes Jupyter Notebook to develop ML algorithms, user interface to show pipeline.
 - "Kubeflow started as an open sourcing of the way Google ran TensorFlow internally, based on a pipeline called TensorFlow Extended.
 It began as just a simpler way to run TensorFlow jobs on Kubernetes, but has since expanded to be a multi-architecture, multi-cloud framework for running entire machine learning pipelines." (ref: [kubeflow.org](https://v0-7.kubeflow.org/docs/))
 - **Kubeflow applies to become a CNCF incubating project**, it is announced on 24 October 2022 (ref: [opensource.googleblog.com](https://opensource.googleblog.com/2022/10/kubeflow-applies-to-become-a-cncf-incubating-project.html)).
-- Distributed training become more important day by day, because the number of the parameters is increasing (especially deep learning models: **billions to trillion parameters**).
+- **Distributed and Parallel** training become more important day by day, because the number of the parameters is increasing (especially deep learning models: **billions to trillion parameters**).
 Increasing parameter provides better results but it also causes the longer training and it needs more computing power. **With Kubeflow, Kubernetes and containers, distributed learning is achieved with many GPUs**.
 Please have look [Training-Operators (Distributed Training)](#operator) part for details.
+- CERN uses **Kubeflow and Training operators** to speed up the training (3D-GAN) on parallel multiple GPUs (1 single training time: From 2.5 days = **60 hours** to **30 minutes**, video/presentation: https://www.youtube.com/watch?v=HuWt1N8NFzU)

 ## What is Kubelow <a name="whatIsKubeflow"></a>
 - "The Kubeflow project is dedicated to making deployments of machine learning (ML) workflows on Kubernetes simple, portable and scalable." (ref: kubeflow.org)